 The longest 0% balance transfer deal, without having to apply for a platinum card, is the Natwest Balance Transfer card, offering 0% on transfers up to 20 months.

 This greatly increases the amount of time you have to pay back your loan, but it’s not a foolproof method.
 With things changing all the time you need to make sure that when you get to the end of your 0% APR on purchases period that there is definitely a suitable card for you to transfer your balance on to.
 Saying this, it’s unlikely they will suddenly disappear altogether; it may be that the interest period will reduce slightly instead.

-When it comes to borrowing larger sums of money, the time constrictions of paying back money borrowed on credit cards and overdrafts is unlikely to give you enough time to raise the funds.
-The advantage of a full blown personal loan is that you can make sure you borrow money at a monthly repayment rate you are sure you can afford, and for a fixed period of time.
+The advantage of a personal loan is that you can make sure you borrow money at a monthly repayment rate you are sure you can afford, and for a fixed period of time.

 However, personal loans can be confusing.
 Not only must you look at the interest rate you’ll be paying on the amount borrowed, but also at the length of time you’ll be repaying it.